ibm-cloud-docs/openshift/openshift_cluster_access.md

 {: help}
 {: support}

-After your {{site.data.keyword.containerlong}} cluster is created, you can begin working with your cluster by accessing the cluster.
+After your {{site.data.keyword.openshiftlong}} cluster is created, you can begin working with your cluster by accessing the cluster.
 {: shortdesc}

 ## Prerequisites